TBTerra/spawnScan/README.md

 Then enjoy the map of the spawn points

 If you would like to help contribute data, please send a ziped copy of the output files [pokes.json,spawns.json,stops.json,gyms.json] via private message, to reddit user TBTerra

-#Note: encript.dll is for use with python 32bit on windows, other os's you may need to find the apropriate .dll or .so file